Today we’re talking about how to find your personal style. If you are participating in our Fall Wardrobe Challenge, this post may be extra helpful.

 To start this process, ask yourself, who do I think always looks great?

-This is like a brain dump; it can be anyone with any style.
-THEN, take that list and narrow it down to who you want to dress like.
+This is like a brain dump; it can be anyone with any kind of style.
+THEN, take that list and narrow it down to those styles you want to try to recreate.

 Readers often tell me they get stuck here because they like everything.
 And I get that!

 It’s a lot like when you’re in the process of decorating your home.
-You can enjoy all kinds of style, but what do you want to live in?
+You can enjoy all kinds of styles, but what do you want to live in?